A massive list of all the best and most essential accessories for the very customizable Fujifilm X-Pro3.

 Official Fujifilm Batteries NP-W126S

-These are the official batteries by Fujifilm.
-They did change these batteries up a few years ago in favor of a better discharge profile, so you will probably get better performance and less heat out of these new batteries compared to the older ones. |
+These are Fujifilm’s official batteries.
+They changed them a few years ago to favor a better discharge profile, so you will probably get better performance and less heat out of these new batteries than the older ones. |

-Best Third-Party Batteries Wasabi
+Best Third-Party NP-W126S Batteries Wasabi

 These are the latest Wasabi NP-W126S batteries for the Fujifilm system.
-Wasabi is one of the best brands of third-party batteries for Fujifilm.
-I’ve used them for years and their batteries have always been reliable.
-They also are very affordable but this doesn’t come with a charger, you can buy one separate, but for best results use the Fujifilm official charger that comes with your camera.
+Wasabi is one of the best third-party battery brands for Fujifilm.
+I’ve used them for years, and their batteries have always been reliable.
+They are also very affordable.
+However, this doesn’t come with a charger.
+You can buy one separately, but for best results, use the Fujifilm official charger that comes with your camera.
 I usually charge my batteries in my X-T3 vertical grip.
-If you have one, it makes a great dual battery charger. |
+If you have one, it makes a great dual-battery charger. |

 Best Memory Cards Fujifilm X-Pro3